jindajia/BBChat/Sprint4/Sprint4.md

 - Completed the connection to backend for add friend function
 - Completed the connection to backend for join group meeting function
 - Completed the connection to backend for create new meeting function
 - More Cypress test completed

-## fixed:
-- getRandomUser function

-## new features:
-- add friend function

 # Backend
 - Completed the feature of getting the history of group chatting
 - Updated the unit test
 - Completed the feature of random chatting
+- Completed the feature of adding friends

 ## fixed:
 - Join room and create room struct
 - message of group chatting struct
 - Join room and create API
 - Fix websocket
+- getRandomUser function

+## Test
+- Done Websocket Test
+- Done Postman Test for new features
+- Completed unit tests for new functions development in the Sprint4 Stage